 At Sunday Night Walking Street, you’ll find local artisans selling jewelry, clothing, beauty products, toys, art, home goods, accessories, and more.
 There are also unique OTOP (One Tambon, One Product) items for sale that you can only find in northern Thailand.
 OTOP is a government-endorsed program that encourages local entrepreneurs from different regions or tambons.

 The atmosphere is lively and you’ll find the best deals for gifts to bring back to your family and friends.
 Unlike many markets that cater to tourists, the Sunday Walking Street Market sells products at prices that locals are happy to pay, so you’ll be able to buy your souvenirs at the Thai price!

 This market is also a great spot to have a refreshing drink and grab a bite to eat.
 You can choose to dine from hundreds of food vendors linings the street or relax at one of the nearby cafes, bars, or restaurants.

 There also is a Saturday Night Walking Street every Saturday on the south side of the Old City.
 It’s located on Wua Lai Street with an entrance at Chiang Mai Gate.

-Unlike the Sunday Night Walking Street, the Night Bazaar is a huge market that’s open every evening from 7 PM to nearly midnight along the sidewalks of Chang Khlan Road.
+Unlike Sunday Night Walking Street, the Night Bazaar is a huge market that’s open every evening from 7 PM to nearly midnight along the sidewalks of Chang Khlan Road.

-There are handicraft items for sale but the most of the vendors sell souvenirs, “Made in China” clothes and accessories, and incredible knock-off items.
+There are handicraft items for sale but most of the vendors sell souvenirs, “Made in China” clothes and accessories, and incredible knock-off items.
 It’s not as authentic as some of the other markets but it’s fun to browse through the stalls.
 Plus, it’s open no matter what night you go.